-I learned that all that’s really required to make mayonnaise is simply an egg and oil.
+When searching for a yeast free mayonnaise, I learned that all that is really required to make mayonnaise is simply an egg and some oil.
 You don’t need vinegar or any acidic substance, and you don’t need any spices.

 This is a really great base for all types of paleo or Whole30 condiments.
 You may want to readjust the salt and spices depending on what you’re using it for, but it’s great as is for sandwiches and tuna salads.